Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEAdvertData.rst

 NA

 ..  note :: Refer to Bluetooth specifications for full list of manufacturer codes.

-   “BLEAdvertData.h” must be included to use the class function.
+"BLEAdvertData.h" must be included to use the class function.

 **BLEAdvertData::getManufacturerDataLength**
 --------------------------------------------